ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/README.md

  - up to four arguments as shown in the above table

 The aerobatics system will use the location of the previous and next waypoints to line up the manoeuvre.
-You need to plane a normal waypoint just before the location where you want to start the manoeuvre, then the NAV_SCRIPT_TIME and then a normal waypoint after the manoeuvre.
+You need to plan a normal waypoint just before the location where you want to start the manoeuvre, then the NAV_SCRIPT_TIME with the trick or schedule ID, a timeout that is long enough to allow the trick or schedule, and then a normal waypoint after the manoeuvre.

 ## Use with "tricks on a switch"